-A German radio broadcaster calling himself The Voice of Terror is attempting to terrorize the people of Great Britain with pronouncements of acts of sabotage and taunting the officials tasked with protecting their people.
-The Intelligence Inner Council is a particular target and one of that body, Sir Evan Barham, an old school chum of Watson's played by Reginald Denny, has enlisted the aid of Sherlock Holmes.
+A German radio broadcaster calling himself The Voice of Terror is attempting to terrorize the people of Great Britain with pronouncements of acts of sabotage and the committing of that sabotage.
+He openly taunts the officials tasked with protecting their people.
+The Intelligence Inner Council is a particular target and one of that body, Sir Evan Barham played by Reginald Denny, is an old school chum of Watson's and has enlisted the aid of Sherlock Holmes.
 The other members of the Council are against bringing a private detective into their circle, but Downing Street has approved the appointment.
-Holmes now brings his special talents to bear on ferreting out what he is sure is a leak in the Intelligence Department.
+Holmes now brings his special talents to bear on ferreting out what he is certain is a leak in the Intelligence Department.

 This first of the new Universal Holmes series was taken from His Last Bow from the 1917 publication Some Reminiscences of Sherlock Holmes, adapted by Robert Hardy Andrews (The Cross of Lorraine) with a screenplay by Lynn Riggs (Green Grow the Lilacs) and John Bright (Three on a Match).

 The story is told with a distinctive noir flavour as directed by John Rawlins (Dick Tracy's Dilemma) and photographed by Elwood Bredel (The Killers).
 A constant sense of danger is created in the claustrophobic setting of Limehouse and the docks where Holmes leads all on a search for the criminals.
 Fog suffocates our characters and unknown enemies lurk everywhere.

 Basil Rathbone, Evelyn Ankers